owenjs/lets-tour/README.md

 #### `onChange?: (isOpen: boolean) => void`

-Fired whenever the Tour Open is Closed state is changed Allows the component to be controlled
+Fired whenever the Tour Open or Closed state is changed/ Allows the component to be controlled

 #### `isDismissible?: boolean`